This story is part of, CNET's coverage of the best tax software and everything else you need to get your return filed quickly, accurately and on-time.

 How property taxes figure in

 All 50 states and the District of Columbia collect some sort of property tax.
 It can be collected at the state, county and local level.
-Property taxes are one of the main sources of local revenue, and there are five states whose property taxes account for 30% or more of its overall revenue:
+Property taxes are one of the main sources of local revenue, and there are five states whose property taxes account for 30% or more of their overall revenue:

 - New Jersey